Royal New Zealand Ballet: Current

 In 2011, Ethan Stiefel (USA) became Artistic Director, and brought his partner, American Ballet Theatre principal dancer Gillian Murphy, as a guest dancer and coach to the company during his tenure.
 In November 2014 Francesco Ventriglia (Italy) became Artistic Director.
 In June 2017 he was replaced by Patricia Barker (USA).
 Lester McGrath is the Executive Director.
+In 2024 the Artistic Director is New Zealander Ty King-Wall, the first New Zealander to hold the position since Bryan Ashbridge, and the Executive Director is Tobias Perkins.

 In 2021 the Royal New Zealand Ballet received extra government funding with a payout of $1.157m after a budget freeze since 2016 and given in part because of the Covid-19 pandemic.
 This means the dancers' salaries have increased to at least the living wage to the end of 2022.

 There is ongoing controversy about the number of New Zealand dancers in the dance company of the Royal New Zealand Ballet, many being from overseas.
 Former members Dawn Sanders, Gray Veredon, Patricia Rianne, Nick Carroll and Anne Rowse are critical of processes and some suggesting a quota of New Zealand dancers.

 In more recent years The Royal New Zealand Ballet commissioned two original ballets, Hansel & Gretel and Cinderella in 2019 and 2022 respectively.
 The music for both productions was composed by Claire Cowan, while the choreography was created by Loughlan Prior.

 Programme

 Choreographers in residence listed in 2021 are Loughlan Prior, Shaun James Kelly, Corey Baker and Sarah Foster-Sproull.
-In 2021 the programme includes Stravinsky’s The Firebird choreographed by Loughlan Prior with Tracy Grant Lord designing.
+In 2021 the programme includes Stravinsky's The Firebird choreographed by Loughlan Prior with Tracy Grant Lord designing.